 - Free Companion Pass (Per Card) for the Remainder of 2019

-*The current sign-up bonus for this card is worth up to 0,000 Southwest Rapid Reward Points.
+*The current sign-up bonus for this card is worth up to 40,000 Southwest Rapid Reward Points.
+New cardholders earn 40,000 bonus points after spending $1,000 in the first three months of account opening.

 We then used our sign-up bonuses to score four almost-free roundtrip flights from Charlotte to Houston, where we caught a cruise out of the Port of Galveston.
 The four flights would have cost more than $1,700, but we only paid around $10 each for taxes.